Amstrad CPC Elite Information

 Elite was released for the Amstrad CPC brand of machines, in both tape and disc format, by Firebird in 1985.
 It was a faithful and fairly standard version of the original game.

-As with the Spectrum version, memory restrictions mean there are fewer types of ships compared to the BBC disc version, although the dangerous Fer-de-Lance does survive.
-There are also some hidden missions for the commander to enjoy.
+As with the Spectrum version, memory restrictions meant there were fewer types of ships compared to the BBC disc version, although the dangerous Fer-de-Lance did survive.
+There werre also some hidden missions for the commander to enjoy.

-Click on the image to the right to view the complete Amstrad CPC Elite package
+Click on the image to the right to view the complete Amstrad CPC Elite disc package

 The Amstrad CPC was a popular computer around the world and when Elite was released it was available in a number of languages.